ivicajukic-atia/Lemax_Test_Assignment/README.md

 ## Middleware Configuration

-- **DummyAuthMiddleware::** Simulates authentication for testing purposes.
+- **DummyAuthMiddleware:** Simulates authentication for testing purposes.
-- **GlobalExceptionHandlingMiddleware::** Handles unhandled exceptions, logs errors, and provides a standardized JSON error response.
+- **GlobalExceptionHandlingMiddleware:** Handles unhandled exceptions, logs errors, and provides a standardized JSON error response.

 ## Testing
 - **TestData.cs:**  This file includes sample hotel data for use in unit tests.